LintaoAmons/scratch.nvim/README.md

 ### ScratchEditConfig

 Open the configuration file and you can edit it to fit your needs.
 Require restart nvim to take effects.

+### ScratchPad

+A file where you can continuously record information.

 ### Functions